500 Miles (film): Production

 The film was announced in February 2024 as an Origin Pictures, Port Pictures and Minnow Films project.
 It is an adaptation of the Mark Lowery novel Charlie and Me and is directed by Morgan Matthews with the script by Malcolm Campbell.
 It has David M. Thompson producing with Alex Gordon and Keren Misgav Ristvedt for Origin Pictures, Martina Niland from Dublin-based Port Pictures.

 Bill Nighy and Roman Griffin Davis were announced in the cast in February 2024.
 In May 2024, Maisie Williams joined the cast.
 In October 2024, Dexter Sol Ansell, Michael Socha and Clare Dunne joined the cast.

 Principal photography began in the Republic of Ireland in October 2024.

+Release

+In February 2024, True Brit Entertainment acquired the distribution rights to the film in the United Kingdom.

+The film had its world premiere at the Dublin International Film Festival on 27 February 2026.

+It was released theatrically in Ireland on 15 May, by Beach Pictures, and was released in the United Kingdom on 26 June.